-The ultimate objective of the study is to see how the interventions increase technology adoption and ultimately well-being of the actors involved.
+The ultimate objective of this study is to see how the interventions increase technology adoption and ultimately well-being of the actors involved.
 At the level of the input dealer, we pre-register 7 primary outcomes, aimed at measuring increased seed sales both at the extensive (total sales) and intensive (sales per customer) margins:

-- 1. quantity OPV/hybrid seed sold derived from questions on the different varieties of maize sold in the last agricultural season kilograms (q25, q37, q50, q62) - 2. price of OPV/hybrid seed sold derived from questions on the different varieties of maize sold in the last agricultural season ugandan shilling (q26, q38, q51, q63) - 3. seed related revenue: price of OPV/hybrid seed sold time quantity OPV/hybrid seed sold; derived from questions on the different varieties of maize sold in the last agricultural season ugandan shilling (q25q26, q37q38, q50q51, q62q63) - 4. number of customers that bought seed from the shop in the last season (q7) - 5. moisture content of one bag of seed (q2-reading) - 6. index of seed handling and storage practices (based on q69 q80, q82, q83, q90, q92, q121, q122, q70) - 7. index of dealer service/effort (based on q85 q98)
+- quantity of quality maize seed sold in last agricultural season (derived from quantities of different varieties of maize sold) - kilograms (q25, q37, q50, q62) - 2. price of quality maize seed sold in last agricultural season (derived from prices of different varieties of maize sold) Ugandan shilling per kilogram (q26, q38, q51, q63)

+- seed related revenue: price of quality maize seed sold\quantity of quality maize seed sold - Ugandan shilling (q25\q26, q37\q38, q50\q51, q62\q63) - 4. number of customers that bought seed from shop in last season (q7) - 5. moisture content of one bag of seed (q2-reading) - 6. index of seed handling and storage practices (based on q69 q80, q82, q83, q90, q92, q121, q122) - 7. index of dealer service/effort (based on q85 q98)

-At the farmer level, we also pre-register 5 key primary outcomes, again evaluating the interventions at the extensive and intensive margins.
-Data is collected at the plot level.
-We will also look at production and yield, but we do not pre-register this as a key outcome as we did not power the experiment to pick up the kind of effects that are identified in other studies (see section 4).
+At the farmer level, we also pre-register 7 primary outcomes, again evaluating the interventions at the extensive and intensive margins.
+We will also look at production and yield, but we do not pre-register these as key outcomes as we did not power the experiment to pick up the kind of effects that are identified in other studies (see section 4).

-- 1. Purchased quality maize seed in the last season 1 is yes (q38a aggregated at household level) - 2.
-Purchased quality maize seed from input dealer in the last season 1 is yes (q38a, q38b aggregated at household level) - 3. quantity of OPV/hybrid maize seed from input dealer in the last season kilograms (q38d aggregated at household level) - 4. index of seed quality perception: average ratings of all input dealers' maize seed in catchment area (based on q109a-f aggregated at household level) - 5. index of dealer (effort) perception (based on q108h q116) - 6. share of farmers switching to different dealer (q38c) - 7. index of farmers practices: interaction between adoption on that plot (q48) and farmers practices on that plot (q56 q63b)
+- 1. \purchased\ quality maize seed in last season for any plot 1 is yes (q25a, q25b aggregated at household level) - 2. bought quality maize seed from agro-input shop for any plot in last season 1 is yes (q25a, q25b aggregated at household level) - 3. quantity of quality maize seed bought from an input dealer in last season kg (q25d) - 4. index of seed quality perception: average ratings of maize seed of all input dealers in catchment area (q68, q69 aggregated at household level) - 5. index of dealer (effort) perception (q68b-q68f, q70-q76) - 6. share of farmers switching to different dealers (q67) - 7. index of farmers practices: interaction between adoption on that plot (q31, (q32)) and farmers' practices on that plot (q40-q49)